oSPANNERo/dvmfirmware-hs/README.md

 # Digital Voice Modem Firmware (Hotspot)

 The DVM hotspot firmware provides the embedded microcontroller implementation of a dedicated-mode DMR, P25 or NXDN hotspot system.
-The firmware; is the portion of a complete Over-The-Air modem implementation that uses an ADF7021 to provide a raw RF interface.
+The firmware is the portion of a complete Over-The-Air modem implementation that uses an ADF7021 to provide a raw RF interface.

 This project is a direct fork of the MMDVM_HS (https://github.com/juribeparada/MMDVM_HS) project.